Unless students have permission to leave, they are required to remain on the school grounds from the time of their arrival until dismissal.

 All students are expected to go outside for the recess break (10:30 -10:45).
 Two covered areas are available in the event of inclement weather.

-Students are to play on the paved areas below the school, the play equipment area, or on the upper field.
-Students are not permitted to go into the bush area beside the field, nor to the area behind the gym and the portables.
+Students are to play on the paved areas below the school or the play equipment area, or on the upper field.
+Students are not permitted to go into the bush area beside the field or in the garden.

 Bicycle Safety and Security